 Third: Research Elements

 Research should be written according to the followed scientific method.
 It is as follows:

-- Title page elements, including: research title, name of the researcher, academic reference (department, college, university), and official email.
+- Title page elements, including research title, name of the researcher, academic reference (department, college, university), an official email.

 - Writing a research abstract that contains: an overview of the topic in which the research problem is mentioned briefly, key objectives, methodology, presenting the most important findings of the researcher and the most important recommendations, and the keywords (maximum of five words).